KevinPayravi/twitter-archive-to-mastodon/README.md

 The first few mods are to add a "created_at" parameter to the status-posting API.
 The second set of mods is to remove rate-limiting.

+⚠️ MOD AT YOUR OWN RISK!
+Nothing is guarenteed and what works with one version might break everything in the next version.
+Take a backup prior to modding. ⚠️

 ⚠️ You can and should revert these changes after you're done importing!
 Leaving disabled and/or ridiculously high rate limits makes your instance suspectible to attack. ⚠️

 After modding, you need to restart the daemon and Mastodon with the following commands: